Chronic traumatic encephalopathy: Diagnosis

 PET tracers that bind specifically to tau protein are desired to aid the diagnosis of CTE in living individuals.
 One candidate is the tracer [^{18}F]FDDNP, which is retained in the brain in individuals with several dementing disorders such as Alzheimer's disease, Down syndrome, progressive supranuclear palsy, corticobasal degeneration, familial frontotemporal dementia, and Creutzfeldt–Jakob disease.
 In a small study of 5 retired NFL players with cognitive and mood symptoms, the PET scans revealed accumulation of the tracer in their brains.
 However, [^{18}F]FDDNP binds to beta-amyloid and other proteins as well.
-Moreover, the sites in the brain where the tracer was retained were not consistent with the known neuropathology of CTE.
+Moreover, the sites in the brain where the tracer was retained were inconsistent with the known neuropathology of CTE.
 A more promising candidate is the tracer [^{18}F]-T807, which binds only to tau.
 It is being tested in several clinical trials.

 A putative biomarker for CTE is the presence in serum of autoantibodies against the brain.
 The autoantibodies were detected in football players who experienced a large number of head hits but no concussions, suggesting that even sub-concussive episodes may be damaging to the brain.
-The autoantibodies may enter the brain using a disrupted blood-brain barrier, and attack neuronal cells which are normally protected from an immune onslaught.
+The autoantibodies may enter the brain using a disrupted blood-brain barrier, and attack neuronal cells, which are normally protected from an immune onslaught.
 Given the large numbers of neurons present in the brain (86 billion), and considering the poor penetration of antibodies across a normal blood-brain barrier, there is an extended period between the initial events (head hits) and the development of any signs or symptoms.
 Nevertheless, autoimmune changes in blood of players may constitute the earliest measurable event predicting CTE.

-According to a 2017 study on 201 brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
-Players still alive are not able to be tested.

 Imaging

 Although the diagnosis of CTE cannot be determined by imaging, the effects of head trauma may be seen with the use of structural imaging.
 Imaging techniques include the use of magnetic resonance imaging, nuclear magnetic resonance spectroscopy, CT scan, single-photon emission computed tomography, Diffusion MRI, and Positron emission tomography (PET).
-One specific use of imaging is the use of a PET scan is to evaluate for tau deposition, which has been conducted on retired NFL players.
+One specific use of imaging is the use of a PET scan to evaluate for tau deposition, which has been conducted on retired NFL players.

+Research published in 2026 found that using MRI on living patients to detect a leaky blood-brain barrier can be used as an early warning sign for CTE development in patients with a history of repetitive head impact exposure.
+These scans focused on the blood-brain barrier could serve as an early warning system, identifying athletes at the highest risk for future brain disease while they are still living and possibly while still playing.